HoffmannMax/shopnhop-barcode-scanner/README.md

 For persitant Storage MongoDB is used as database hosted on [MongoDB](https://www.mongodb.com/) Prisma.io is used as an ORM between and offers easy schemas and handles requests.

-If the Db schema is changed following commands are needed to deploy to DB
+If the db schema is changed following commands are needed to deploy
 ```
 yarn prisma generate
 yarn prisma db push